-Consent to enter into an

-Informal, Facilitated Process to attempt to resolve a Complaint of Sexual Harassment.
+Consent to enter into 7 411 Informal, Facilitated Process to attempt to resolve a Compla aint of Sexual Harassment

-I,(Name of Respondent am the subject of a complaint of

-sexual harassment brought against me by (Name of Complainant)

-under the Sexual Misconduct Policy of the Diocese of Kootenay.

-- 1. I have received a copy of the Sexual Misconduct Policy and I have read it and understand it. - 2.
-I agree to enter into an informal, facilitated process to attempt to resolve this complaint. - 3.
-The facilitator appointed by the Diocese of Kootenay is
+I, (Name of Respondent am the subject of a complaint of sexual har rassment brought against me by(Name of Complainant) ) under the e Sexual Misconduct Policy of the Diocese of Kootenay.
+1. .
+I have received a copy of the Sexual Misconduct Policy and I have read it and understand it.
+2. .
+I agree to enter into an informal, facilitated process to attempt to resolve this complaint.
+3. .
+The facilitator appointed by the Diocese of Kootenay is (Name).

-(Name).
 I agree to this facilitator.

-- 4. If the facilitation arrives at a resolution to the complaint, the resolution will be in writing.
-The resolution will be signed by the complainant, the facilitator, and myself, and will be referred to the Executive Officer for approval and ratification.
-The Facilitation Resolution Agreement will be final and binding. - 5.
-I understand that any statements or admissions made in the facilitated process may not be disclosed in an investigation if the facilitated process fails except where required by law. - 6.
-I understand that if I have any questions about the operation of this Policy and my rights and responsibilities under it, I may speak with the Executive Officer. - 7.
-I understand that under the Policy I have the right to seek independent legal advice and to seek a remedy through the courts or under the British Columbia Human Rights Code.
+4. .
+If the facilitation arrives at a resolution to the complaint, the resolution will be in writing The resolution will be signed by the complainant, the facilitator, and myself, and will be referred to the Executive Officer for approval and ratification.
+The Facilitation Resolution Agreement will be final and binding. )r.
+5. .
+I understand that any statements or admissions made in the facilitated process may not be disclosed in an investigation if the facilitated process fails except where required by law.
+6. .
+I understand that if I have any questions about the operation of this Policy and my right and responsibilities under it, I may speak with the Executive Officer. ts 7. .
+I understand that under the Policy I have the right to seek independent legal advice and to seek a remedy through the courts or under the British Columbia Human Rights Code Si igned: Date: